ejholmes/metaforce/README.md

 )
 ```

-If you're using Rails, checkout out the [metaforce-delivery\_method](https://github.com/ejholmes/metaforce-delivery_method)
+If you're using Rails, check out the [metaforce-delivery\_method](https://github.com/ejholmes/metaforce-delivery_method)
 gem, which allows you to use Salesforce as the delivery mechanism for sending
 emails.